-- Select Restriction Based Rule/Alert
+1. Select Restriction Based Rule/Alert

-- Name the Rule
+2. Name the Rule

-- In this scenario, the room is not sellable since the minlos is much higher, but we can also sell the rooms with a minlos higher than 1.
-The system needs to loop to find(calculate) the highest minlos that would make both days sellable.
-In this case, the rule would prompt to set minlos for both days 2 and 3 to minlos 2, and for day 5 to minlos 1.
+In the following scenario, the room is not sellable since the minLOS is much higher, but we can also sell the rooms with a minLOS that is higher than 1.
+The system calculates the highest minLOS that would make both days sellable.
+In this case, the rule would prompt to set minLOS for both Days 2 and 3 to minLOS 2, and for Day 5 to minLOS 1.
 Day 7 would depend on availability on the following date.

 Closed to Departure is very similar to Closed to Arrival, except we would look at the day after instead of the day prior.